The Great Ontario-Hopped Craft Beer Competition (2018)

 Hop growers are asked to send at least 28 grams (one ounce) of each Ontario hop variety used in the beer directly to the organizers in Simcoe (address below) as part of the Hop Rub Display for the audience of the GOHCBC.
 Hops must be dried, preferably whole flower and the variety of hop clearly indicated.
 They will be properly stored to be as fresh as possible for the competition.

-- Tags and rubber bands to be affixed to each of the 6 bottles
+-Tags and rubber bands to be affixed to each of the 6 bottles

-- Registration form, to be returned to the Competition organizers
+-Registration form, to be returned to the Competition organizers

 It is your responsibility to adequately pack your entries and have them arrive intact.
 Intoxicating beverages cannot be mailed through Canada Post.
 Carefully pack your entries in a sturdy box, line the inside of your package with a plastic trash bag and partition and pack each bottle with adequate packaging material.
 Please refrain from using packing “peanuts”; use bubble wrap or newspaper instead.
 Do not over-pack!
 Your package should weigh less than 25 pounds.
 Every reasonable effort will be made to contact entrants whose bottles have broken to make arrangements for sending replacement bottles.
+The GOHCBC will not be held responsible for missing entries.
+If you have not received confirmation that your entry has been received, contact us immediately.

 Where to Ship or Drop-off Bottles